master5o1/bbpress-post-toolbar-1/readme.txt

 * Enables embedding of images in a bbPress post (turn it on in the settings).
 * Users can upload images directly to the site (Valums' [Ajax Upload](http://valums.com/ajax-upload/) script)
 * Allows &lt;span style=""&gt; in a bbPress posts.
-* Embeds online videos from multiple providers (Youtube, Dailymotion, Vimeo, Metacafe, Metavideo) using [video]http://...[video]
+* Embeds online videos from multiple providers (Dailymotion, LiveLeak, Megavideo, Metacafe, Vimeo, YouTube,) using [video]http://...[video]
 * Also provides a [youtube]http://...[/youtube] shortcode.
 * Toolbar items all pluggable, defaults can be turned off and replaced by custom ones.
 * Default item set is formatting, smilies, and videos.